-- 8.1 Originally the application was for 'Proposed new shop fronts, single storey side extension, two storey rear extension, and a loft conversion with rear dormer to accommodate three retail units at ground floor, 12 room HMO on ground, first and second floors, and external alterations.
-(Previous application DC/23/68734)'.
-Amended plans have been received which removes the first floor rear extension and reduces the number of HMO rooms to 9 in total. - 8.2 The proposed 3 retail units would be at ground floor level and the proposed 9 bedroom HMO would be part ground, first and second floor levels.
-The amended scheme complies with regulations in terms of room sizes (single occupancy) and facilities (kitchens, lounges etc) serving the HMO.
+- 8.1 Originally the application was for 'Proposed new shop fronts, single storey side extension, two storey rear extension, and a loft conversion with rear dormer to accommodate three retail units at ground floor, 12 room HMO on ground, first and second floors, and external alterations. - 8.2 Amended plans have been received which removes the new retail unit, ground floor side extension, first floor rear extension and reduces the number of HMO rooms to 9 in total. - 8.2 The proposed 2 retail units would be at ground floor level and given that the additional retail unit (ground floor side extension) has been removed the subdivision of the existing retail unit does not in itself require planning permission only the new shop fronts require consent.

-8.3 Seven parking spaces (4 HMO spaces and 3 retail spaces) would be provided to the rear of the property along with waste and cycle storage.
+- 8.2 The proposed 9-bedroom HMO would be part ground, first and second floor levels.
+The amended scheme complies with regulations in terms of room sizes (single occupancy) and facilities (kitchens, lounges etc) serving the HMO. - 8.3 Seven parking spaces (4 HMO spaces and 3 retail spaces) would be provided to the rear of the property along with waste and cycle storage.